calistasalsabila/Project/informatics_project.md

-# **Applied Coding**
+# **Informatics Project**

-A collection of applied learning projects focused on web development, UI engineering, and general programming experiments.
+Academic and applied projects developed as part of informatics coursework and independent study.
+Focused on programming fundamentals, software design, system implementation, and technical problem-solving.

 ---